slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 	Certificate:
 	  Secret: null

+The SLATE secret must consist of two key value pairs where the keys are called `hostkey.pem` and `hostcert.pem`, for example:

+`slate secret create hostedce-certificate --cluster <YOUR CLUSTER> --group <YOUR GROUP> --from-file=hostkey.pem --from-file=hostcert.pem`

 ### Developer
 Simply disable this.
 It is in place for the purpose of OSG Internal Testbed hosts, and is not intended for use with production CEs.